Hypergraph Multi-Modal Learning for EEG-based Emotion Recognition in Conversation: Results and Discussion

 \subsection{Visualization}

-As shown in Figure \ref{fig:confusion_matrix}, the confusion matrix reveals strong diagonal dominance with robust performance for neutral, sad, and anger emotions, while some confusion occurs between emotionally similar categories such as happy and calm, reflecting the inherent challenge of distinguishing positive emotions with varying arousal levels.
+\textbf{Confusion matrix:} As shown in Figure \ref{fig:confusion_matrix}, the normalized confusion matrices with percentage values and color-bar scales clearly demonstrate per-class performance and diagonal-to-off-diagonal ratios.
+For the EAV dataset, diagonal accuracies range from 72.1\% (Calm) to 84.6\% (Sad), showing balanced performance across emotions rather than dominance by specific classes.
+Notable misclassification patterns include Happy-Calm confusion (8.0\% and 5.2\%) and Anger-Happy confusion (19.6\%), reflecting challenges in distinguishing emotions with similar arousal levels.
 For the AFFEC dataset, the Felt-Arousal and Felt-Valence tasks demonstrate superior performance compared to their Perceived counterparts, confirming that self-reported emotions are more reliably classified than observer-perceived emotions.
+The normalized percentages show Felt-Arousal achieves balanced classification (59-61\% across categories), while Felt-Valence performs better for High (64\%) and Low (68\%) than Medium (48\%).
 The Medium category shows increased confusion with adjacent categories, which is partly attributed to the inherent class imbalance in the AFFEC dataset where Medium samples are less represented compared to High and Low categories.